fabricjs/fabricjs.com/posts/_posts/2017-06-18-changelog.md

 ### Version 4.3.1

-Improved feature: Text on a path now as better angles and better spread of chars over the curve.
+Improved feature: Text on a path now has better angles and better spread of chars over the curve.
 Also 3 bugs fixed and small improvements.

 A special thanks to those people for contributing in this release: